Superstar of STEM

 - Opportunities to collaborate

-Government geologist with experience in sedimentology, geochemistry, geochronology, landscape evolution including glacial environments, geological mapping of sediments and regolith, stratigraphy, mineral and petroleum exploration, biogeochemistry, and stratigraphic characterisation.
+Prior to the fellowship, I was a Government geologist with experience in sedimentology, geochemistry, geochronology, landscape evolution including glacial environments, geological mapping of sediments and regolith, stratigraphy, mineral and petroleum exploration, biogeochemistry, and stratigraphic characterisation.
 I am an expert on the sedimentary rocks of central Australia and the basins they were deposited.

 I'm a Superstar of STEM who is passionate about supporting early career geoscientists and increasing STEM and diversity awareness within the science community and to the general public; an active member of the Geological Society of Australia at both the national and divisional level, Australian Geoscience Council's Ambassador for Early Career Geoscientists.
 I whole-heartedly believe in “you can’t be what you can’t see” and believe that the work I do can help to solve the issue of reduced STEM participate especially by girls and young women.